-Philipp Voß has worked at Ecologic Institute since November 2016 as a Transatlantic Fellow in the fields of climate and energy policy.
-His work focuses on the economic aspects of climate policy instruments and on the transformation of the German and the EU energy system.
+Philipp Voß joined Ecologic Institute in November 2016.
+He works as a Junior Researcher in the fields of climate and energy policy, focusing mainly on the economic aspects of climate policy instruments and on the transformation of the German and the EU energy system.
 Philipp Voß works in English and German and has basic knowledge of French and Spanish.

 Before joining Ecologic Institute, Philipp Voß worked as a graduate assistant at the German Development Institute (GDI).
 Within the project Klimalog – Research and Dialogue for a Climate-Smart and Just Transformation, he assisted in the development of the NDC Content Explorer, did PR work for the 21st Conference of the Parties (COP21) in Paris and co-organized the 2016 Berlin Conference on Transformative Global Climate Governance "après Paris".
 During another occupation as a graduate assistant at the ewi Energy Research and Scenarios (ewi ER&S), Philipp Voß supported the Project "Förderinitiative Energiespeicher", where, among other things, he contributed to a study on sustainable vehicle drivers.
 In between his undergraduate and graduate studies, he did an internship at Institute for Economic Policy (IWP), where he published a regulative comment on the backloading of emission allowances.
 Moreover, he designed and carried out a prisoner's dilemma experiment during a lecture on new political economy.